 First, consider the age of your mattress.
 It’s not uncommon to replace a bed after 7 to 8 years of use.
 However, this isn’t a hard-and-fast rule because a quality mattress can continue to provide a comfortable night’s rest even after a decade.

 Next, examine the condition of your mattress.
 Does it have any visible lumps, tears, stains, or sagging?
-Extensive wear and tear on a mattress reduces its support and sleep quality, leading to a decrease in your overall health.
+Extensive wear and tear on an old mattress reduces its support and sleep quality, leading to a decrease in your overall health.

 Finally, ask yourself how well you’re sleeping.
 If you tend to wake up sore or stiff, the culprit might be your old, unsupportive mattress.
 Poor sleep symptoms can also be mental instead of physical, such as a low mood or cognitive impairment.